vpelletier/python-libusb1/README.rst

 get{,ASCII}StringDescriptor now return None for descriptor 0 instead of raising UnicodeDecodeError.
 Use getSupportedLanguageList to access it.
+Moved getManufacturer, getProduct and getSerialNumber to USBDeviceHandle.
+Kept shortcuts for these on USBDevice.

 .. _CPython: http://www.python.org/

 .. _pypy: http://pypy.org/